-Just because a person is creative and has an elevated artistic ability does not mean they can give tattoos.
+Just because a person is creative and has an elevated artistic ability, it does not mean they can give tattoos.
 While having artistic abilities is important, a tattoo artist will need training.

 A tattoo artist is trained by working with other tattoo artists or through an apprenticeship.
-There are certifications and licenses a legitimate tattoo artist will have.
+There are certifications and licenses a legitimate tattoo artist needs to have.
 Always use a professional tattoo artist, never your artsy friend.

 Tattoos are an art form that people have been practicing for centuries.
 Unfortunately, among the practice, there have been a lot of stories told.
 These stories have led to false information becoming truth.

 People believe they cannot do certain activities if they have a tattoo or will have spent hard-earned money on something that will fade away with time.
 We have unraveled those stories and busted the myths, so you can feel confident scheduling your next appointment for some new ink.